shreya05dixit/Property-Pricing-Predictor/README.md

 ---
 ## Introduction

-This project involves creating a Machine Learning model to predict home prices in Bangalore, India.
+This project involves creating a Machine Learning model to predict real estate prices in Bangalore, India.
 I also developed a single-page website to provide a front-end interface for accessing model’s predictions.

 ## Data Science Concepts Utilized